BioPC/home-pv-control/README.md

 Home PV Control evaluates on:

-- Every 1 minute: PV limit, restore, negative-price mode and HBC strategy.
+- Every 15 seconds: PV limit, restore, negative-price mode and HBC strategy.
 - On deploy/startup: one immediate evaluation.
 - When Home PV Control settings change: one immediate evaluation.